felipesilvati/felipesilvati/README.md

 ## Hello there! <img src="https://raw.githubusercontent.com/felipesilvati/felipesilvati/main/wave.gif" width="30">

-I'm Felipe Silva, a Senior Software Engineer with over 8 years of experience specializing in high-performance, user-friendly web applications using React and JavaScript.
+I'm **Felipe Silva**, a <em>Senior Software Engineer with over 8 years of experience</em> specializing in high-performance, user-friendly web applications using **React** and **JavaScript**.
 My journey is marked by a consistent focus on delivering successful projects and a deep commitment to these technologies.

 [![LinkedIn Badge](https://img.shields.io/badge/-Felipe%20Silva-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/felipesilvati/)](https://www.linkedin.com/in/felipesilvati/)